logan-vorto/dump/docs/generated_hitches.md

 ## The Data

-Look back at the previous three instances of that day (Monday, Tuesday, etc) and build up a dipsatchability graph of the loads over each day.
+To determine where/when we want shifts, the system compiles the previous three instances of that day (Monday, Tuesday, etc) to build up the average dipsatchability data of the loads over each day.

 We define "dispatchability" as a load that is all of the following: